-- 1. The extent to which the applicant describes how partnerships will be established or enhanced with other providers/organizations delivering HIV testing, PrEP prescribing, HIV care and treatment, and other related services, as well as: - Plans to leverage these partnerships to build upon existing and forthcoming Ending the HIV Epidemic activities. - Plans to leverage these partnerships to facilitate referrals of patients to the health center for PrEP. - 2.
-The extent to which the letters of support provided in ATTACHMENT 1 document support for the PCHP project.
+- The extent to which the applicant describes partnerships with other providers/organizations delivering HIV testing, PrEP prescribing, HIV care and treatment, and other related services, as well as: - Plans to establish or enhance partnerships.

+- Plans to leverage these partnerships to build upon existing and forthcoming EHE activities. - Plans to leverage these partnerships to facilitate referrals of patients to the health center for PrEP. - Plans to leverage these partnerships to prepare for or respond to identified clusters and outbreaks of HIV. - The extent to which letters of support provided in ATTACHMENT 1 document support from partnering providers/organizations that will play a significant role in implementing the PCHP project.